fbpx

 Of course, it isn’t just people like me who often feel out of place.

-Our Father made us all in his image, so nothing short of a room in his house will fully satisfy any of us.
+Our Father made us all in His image, so nothing short of a room in His house will fully satisfy any of us.

 We all long for a home.